GrusnyDance/Linux_network_configs/README.md

 # Linux_network_configs

-Basic tools for configuring a Linux network.
+Basic tools for configuring Linux network.
 More info in `src/README`